irfan017/cluster-covid-data/README.md

 # Malaysia Covid-19 Daily New Clusters Data

-+ This data is obtained from Lampiran 4 (KLUSTER-KLUSTER BAHARU YANG DILAPORKAN DI MALAYSIA PADA xx xxxx 2021) of the daily Covid-19 update "Kenyataan Akhbar KPK xx xxxx 2021 – Situasi Semasa Jangkitan Penyakit Coronavirus 2019 (COVID-19) di Malaysia"**
++ This data is obtained from Lampiran (KLUSTER-KLUSTER BAHARU YANG DILAPORKAN DI MALAYSIA) of the daily Covid-19 update "Kenyataan Akhbar KPK – Situasi Semasa Jangkitan Penyakit Coronavirus 2019 (COVID-19) di Malaysia"
 + Here is a link for your reference: [Daily Report](https://kpkesihatan.com/2021/07/20/kenyataan-akhbar-kpk-20-julai-2021-situasi-semasa-jangkitan-penyakit-coronavirus-2019-covid-19-di-malaysia/)
 + The data that has been uploaded is from the 8th of May until the most recent date.